davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

 selects the ACC2 register.

 ``iacc`` arguments are similar to ``acc`` arguments but specify the number of an IACC register.
-See Other Built-in Functions for more details.
+See see :ref:`other-built-in-functions` for more details.

 .. _directly-mapped-integer-functions: